Infosys woes prompt calls for change at top

 Critics say Infosys is overly focused on service delivery and not enough on sales; that it is slavish to preserving margins at the expense of winning new business; that its core service offerings differ little from those of the competition.

-Smaller rivals Cognizant (CTSH.O), HCL Technologies (HCLT.NS), and iGate (IGTE.O) are winning market share partly due to Infosys' reluctance to lower prices in a tough market.
+Smaller rivals Cognizant, HCL Technologies, and iGate are winning market share partly due to Infosys' reluctance to lower prices in a tough market.

 "Some of the problems are cultural and I think a change in top management can bring in a change in culture," said Kaiser.